Freedom89/Allstate_kaggle/index.md

 partial_evalutaion.flush()
 ```

-To see all the parameters that ran on hyperopt, you can specify a data frame and call it within the function to append the results:
+To store all the parameters that ran on hyperopt, you can specify a data frame and call it within the function to append the results:

 ```
 Df_results = pd.DataFrame()